 However, outsourcing is only one component of the newly emerging healthcare management models that Professor Sen plans to explore with our CFOA members.
 The Fordham professor says that any discussion concerning healthcare innovation is inseparable from those exploring new drug discovery and delivery models.
 He estimates the cost of introducing a new drug today to be as much as $1.2 billion but suggests that new innovations in a globalized discovery and development process have the capability of reducing this cost by as much as 70 percent.

-This event is part of the Affordable Care Act Discussion.
+This event is part of the CFO Discussion: Healthcare & Other Employee Benefits Discussion.
 Join the discussion today and share your voice.

 Fordham’s New B-School Dean Helps the Jesuits

 Recorded 9-21-11.
 A video excerpt from our recent New York chapter discussion titled New Models in Healthcare Management. iPhone excerpt compliments of Apple!
 For related materials visit the New Models in Healthcare Management discussion page, here.

 Recorded 9-21-11 (NYC Chapter).
 CFOA Member Randal Pernicone reports back at the NYC chapter round table titled New Models in Healthcare Management, facilitated by Fordham University Professor Dr. Falguni Sen. View related materials here.

 NYC Chapter (Recorded 9-21-11) New Models in Healthcare Management